Biological Sciences (Conservation Biology and Ecology), BS

 Global Experience

-Through study abroad programs, students studying biological sciences are able to experience distinct biological environments and gain an understanding of conservation biology practices worldwide.
+Through study abroad programs, biological sciences students are able to experience distinct biological environments and gain an understanding of conservation biology practices worldwide.
 They are exposed to a variety of laws, policies and practices in biology-centric environments and expand their knowledge of how science impacts society.
-Students also are able to engage in community service and outreach, which can help them stand out in graduate study or a professional career.
+Students also are able to engage in community service and outreach activities, which can help them stand out in graduate study or a professional career.

 Attend Online